 Situated on the 59th parallel North, Orkney is as far north as Alaska, Quebec, and Norway.
 It’s a collection of more than sixty islands, twenty of them inhabited, linked together by ferries.
 Islanders from Rousay and Hoy come in to do their shopping on the mainland, in Kirkwall or Stromness.

 The islands are surrounded by wind and sea and currents.
 The only trees grow in walled orchards or on carefully protected city streets.
 In the winter of 1850 a storm ripped the top off of a hill known as Skara Brae on the west coast of the mainland.
 Hidden underneath, almost perfectly preserved, was a Neolithic village.

 If you walk south of Orkney, in about five miles you’ll come to the Ring of Brodgar.
 The ring is 341 feet in diameter, the third largest in Britain, and was once made up of 60 stones.
 It dominates the peninsula between the Lochs of Stenness and Harray.

 Keep walking, and at the end of the peninsula you’ll pass the Ness of Brodgar.
-One of the largest Neolithic sites ever discovered, it is still under excavation, open only during the summer when the visiting archeologists are available to give tours to visitors.
+One of the largest Neolithic sites ever discovered, it is still under excavation which you can click to read more of, open only during the summer when the visiting archeologists are available to give tours to visitors.

 Within shouting distance of the Ness is the last remaining Watcher’s Stone.
 Standing guard over the causeway that connects the peninsula back to the mainland, it was once part of a pair.
 Not far off stood Odin’s Stone–a great standing stone with a hole in it through which bargains were sworn and informal marriages conducted until a farmer decided to put a stop to such heathen practices by destroying the stone.